Board Member Outreach Packet

 Educate! works to transform education in Africa to teach youth to solve poverty for themselves and their communities.

-In 2017 we’re launching in Kenya, working in 120 secondary schools in Rwanda and 450 schools in Uganda (15% of the country) reaching over 25,000 students intensively and 360,000 more broadly.
+In 2018 we’re launching in Kenya, working in 175 secondary schools in Rwanda and over 700 schools in Uganda (25% of the country) reaching over 42,000 students intensively and 530,000 more broadly.
 Our model was proven to have massive impact in a randomized controlled trial.
 Graduates earned DOUBLE the income of a control group and had a 64% increase in business creation.
 Our graduates change their lives and their communities, such as Lillian Aero who employs over 100 AIDS-affected women.

-In 2012 Educate! partnered with Uganda’s government to integrate our curriculum and student business club structure into Uganda's entrepreneurship course nationally.
-In 2015 we served as a technical advisor to Rwanda on its secondary education reform, and in 2016 we began serving as a technical advisor to Kenya on its national curriculum reform.
+In 2012 Educate! partnered with Uganda’s government to integrate curriculum and a student business club structure into Uganda's entrepreneurship course nationally, in 2015 we served as a technical advisor to Rwanda on its secondary education reform, and in 2016 we began serving as a technical advisor to Kenya on its national curriculum reform.

-Educate!’s team includes 130 staff and almost 200 volunteer youth mentors.
-We have been backed by top foundations such as the MasterCard Foundation, Big Bang Philanthropy, Mulago, Echoing Green, Ashoka, and Global Innovation Fund.
-Educate! won the 2015 WISE Awards, was highlighted by Bill Gates, and has been featured in an Al Jazeera documentary, Forbes 30 under 30, Clinton Global Initiative, and by The Brookings Institution as one of 14 case studies in their global scaling education learning initiative.
+Educate!’s team includes almost 200 staff and almost 300 volunteer youth mentors.
+We have been backed by top foundations such as MasterCard, Big Bang Philanthropy, Mulago, Echoing Green, Ashoka and Global Innovation Fund.
+Educate! won the 2015 WISE Awards, and was featured by Bill Gates, an Al Jazeera documentary, Forbes 30 under 30, Clinton Global Initiative and The Brookings Institution as one of 14 case studies in their global scaling education learning initiative.